letingz/letingz.github.io/_pages/about.md

 **A Short Bio:**

 Hello, there!
 My name is Leting Zhang.
 I am an Assitant Professor of Management Information Systems at Lerner College of Business & Economics, University of Delaware.
-I received my Ph.D. degreee in MIS from Fox School of Business, Temple University.
+I received my Ph.D. degree in MIS from Fox School of Business, Temple University.